compulim/azure-webapp-for-containers-template/README.md

-# Azure Web App for Containers app with CI/CD
+# Azure Web App for Containers with Travis CI

+> If you like this template, please [star us](https://github.com/compulim/azure-webapp-for-containers-template/stargazers).

-This repository is a template for setting up a simple web server on Azure Web App using Docker single image CI/CD from GitHub and Travis CI.
+This repository is a template with best practices for setting up a simple web server on Azure Web App using Docker single image and continuously deployed using GitHub and Travis CI.

-We assume you have some experiences or understandings on these key technologies:
+We assume you have some understanding and experiences on these key technologies:

 - Microsoft Azure
    - Azure CLI